jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

 He thinks the great object of its political economy should be to multiply those metals.

-<sup>4</sup> Others admit that if a nation could be entirely isolated, it would not matter how much money circulated in it.
+{{< s v="4" >}} Others admit that if a nation could be entirely isolated, it would not matter how much money circulated in it.
 The consumable goods circulated by this money would only be exchanged for a different amount of money.
 The country's real wealth would depend on the amount of those consumable goods.

 It is otherwise with countries which=
 - have connections with foreign nations